yangwao/hackerdome.xyz/content/post/about.md

 ### Options to stay

+I need consider if micro-term are viable, maybe only for local folks
-* Micro-term
+>* Micro-term
-  * one night crash
+>  * one night crash
-  * staying for 1-3 days, like hackercouch
+>  * staying for 1-3 days, like hackercouch
-  * just support us buying Club-mate/Flora-Power at place, you are welcome!
+>  * just support us buying Club-mate/Flora-Power at place, you are welcome!

 * Mid-term
   * Plan to stay for 1-12 weeks, great! :)